axelvaldez/radical-companies/_posts/3-radical-model/2022-11-23-what-about-leftover-violence.markdown

 <h1>But&hellip; What about the Guns?</h1>
  <p>Not sure what to do about <em>people with guns.</em> Would I go down and talk to them?
 I don&rsquo;t think so.
 Would I do the superhero thing and swipe their weapons away with my cape?
 Nope.</p>
  <p>The <em>talk</em> is not with <em>people with weapons</em> but with <em>people with needs.</em> By the times the weapons show up, it is too late.</p>
- <p>If the money came from selling drugs to addicted people, the thing to so is help addicted people get the monkey off their back.
+ <p>If the money came from selling drugs to addicted people, the thing to do is help addicted people get the monkey off their back.
 Help them get out from under the <span class="_paradigm">Fiat</span> pressures that lead to addiction in the first place.</p>
  <p>Get rid of <span class="_paradigm">Fiat</span> pressures and get rid of addiction and people with guns.</p>

 <h1 class="_section">ENDNOTES</h1>